ShaneC/SteamSharp/README.md

 # SteamSharp

 SteamSharp is a portable class library for use in .NET 4.5+ projects.
-Due to its portability, this library can be used in Windows Store and Windows Phone applications (among others).
+Due to its portability, this library can be used in Windows Store (8 or higher) and Windows Phone (8 or higher) applications (among others).

 ## Using Unit Test Framework